EPILEPSY AND SEIZURES

 This is a common contributor to seizure activity.
 It can be subtle, meaning that it may

 not be revealed on urine, blood or even hair mineral analyses.
 The reason is that the toxic metals are

-agents, for example, do not penetrate deeply enough to reveal these toxic
+for example, do not penetrate deeply enough to reveal these toxic metals.

 The most common toxic elements that trigger seizures include mercury, excessive copper, and perhaps others such as toxic forms of iron, aluminum, manganese, or even lead or arsenic.
 Often several metals are involved at once.
 Most children are born with too much of all of these toxic metals today.